 Is the 9mm Luger cartridge itself now the same as it was way back in 1901?
 It has grown to so many different loads that many books could not even be written to cover each and every one currently made.
 Hollow point ammunition was the first to be expanded on and finally mastered.
 Early hollow point projectiles sometimes did not expand like they were supposed too.
 With better designs and manufacturing processes the hollow point ammunition now has a better chance to faithfully expand as promised.

 Enter the age of 9mm carbines.
-From the odd folding Keltec SUB 2000 carbines to the AR variants they ate the little 9mm cartridges with gusto.
-Now not only self loading pistol were chambered for the 9mm Luger cartridge.
+Currently the all new classic style Henry Arms Homesteader gives the shooter more accuracy and velocity from a carbine length barrel.
+Now not only self loading pistols were chambered for the 9mm Luger cartridge.
 Oh did I mention the cartridge even have made its way into revolvers at times by use of moon and half moon clips?

 Now shooters can choose from the cheaper priced 115 grain full metal jacket ammunition for practice.
 For defense against two legged threats hot +P (extra pressure) loads can push a modern expanding hollow point to incredible performance.
 Yes there is even +P+ ammunition and high pressure military surplus machine gun ammunition floating around on the market.
 Be sure of what you are shooting and that your weapon is rated for it.